top of page

 DSC01522_edited.png

 Ben obtained an MSci from the University of Cambridge, completing a final year project with Prof. Jonathan Nitschke.
-He joined the McTernan group as a PhD student in 2021, and his research focuses on synthesis of metal-peptidic assemblies, with an aim to develop new chemical biology tools and therapeutics.
+He completed his the McTernan group as a PhD student in 2021, where his research focuses on synthesis of metal-peptidic assemblies, with an aim to develop new chemical biology tools and therapeutics.
+He continued his stay in the McTernan group as a PDRA in 2025.

 Karen_edited.jpg